musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

 The Compass is grounded in established psychological theories that explain why ethical hiring practices matter.
 Each theory contributes a different lens for understanding how candidates and organisations interact.

-#### Person–Environment Fit
+- **Person–Environment Fit**
 Holland (1997) demonstrated that when individuals’ values, interests, and skills align with their work environment, they experience higher satisfaction, stronger performance, and lower turnover.
-**Takeaway:** Hiring should consider values and motivations alongside technical competence.
+This highlights the importance of considering values and motivations alongside technical competence during hiring.

-#### Equity Theory
+- **Equity Theory**
 Adams (1965) argued that people evaluate fairness by comparing their input–output ratios with those of others.
-In hiring, this means candidates judge fairness not only by the outcome but also by the process.
-**Takeaway:** Transparent processes and equitable treatment are as important as final offers.
+In recruitment, candidates judge fairness not only by the outcome but also by the process itself.
+Transparent procedures and equitable treatment therefore become as critical as the final offer.

-#### Organisational Commitment
+- **Organisational Commitment**
 Meyer and Allen (1991) described three forms of commitment: affective, continuance, and normative.
 Affective commitment, the emotional bond that makes employees want to stay, is particularly influenced by fair and respectful treatment during recruitment.
-**Takeaway:** Respectful recruitment builds loyalty before day one.
+Respectful hiring practices can therefore build loyalty before day one.

-#### Fairness in Selection Systems
+- **Fairness in Selection Systems**
 Gilliland (1993) extended organisational justice theory to recruitment, showing that candidates judge not only the outcome but also the fairness of the selection system itself.
-**Takeaway:** Structured, consistent, and transparent processes enhance trust and reputation.
+Structured, consistent, and transparent processes enhance both trust and organisational reputation.

-#### New Talent Signals
+- **New Talent Signals**
-Chamorro‑Premuzic, Winsborough, Sherman, and Hogan (2016) examined the rise of novel data sources and AI driven assessments in hiring.
-They cautioned against over reliance on unvalidated tools.
-**Takeaway:** Innovation must be balanced with validation to avoid undermining fairness.
+Chamorro‑Premuzic, Winsborough, Sherman, and Hogan (2016) examined the rise of novel data sources and AI‑driven assessments in hiring.
+They cautioned against over‑reliance on unvalidated tools.
+Innovation can enrich recruitment, but only when balanced with validation to avoid undermining fairness.

-**Key Points:** Together, these foundations show that ethical hiring is not only a moral imperative but also a strategic advantage.
+**Overall Key Point:** Taken together, these foundations show that ethical hiring is not only a moral imperative but also a strategic advantage.
 Fairness, alignment, and transparency reduce turnover, strengthen trust, and enhance organisational performance.

 ---